What is Working Capital?

 Smooth Operating Cycle

-Let’s take an example of a manufacturing company which has a following cash conversion cycle:
+Let’s take an example of a manufacturing company that has the following cash conversion cycle:

-- Raw Material Holding Period (Raw Material Kept in stores department before issue for production) (30 Days)
+- Raw Material Holding Period (Raw Material Kept in stores department before issuing for production) (30 Days)

 - Working In Progress Holding Period (Production Cycle) (40 Days)